Clstroud/JGitDiff/README.md

 Usage
 ======
-It's made to be nice and simple, but please view the usage guide [here](https://github.com/Clstroud/JGitDiff/wiki/Usage)
+It's made to be nice and simple, but please view the short usage guide [here](http://clstroud.github.io/JGitDiff/)